Algebraic Ending Laminations and Quasiconvexity: Closed Surfaces

-\begin{proof} We assume that $S$ is equipped with a finite volume hyperbolic metric.
+\begin{proof} We assume that $S$ is equipped with a complete finite volume hyperbolic metric and suppose that $\LL_0$ is a minimal arational geodesic lamination.
 Consider a finitely generated infinite index subgroup $K$ of $H$.
-By the LERF property of surface groups \cite{scott-lerf}, there exists a finite-sheeted cover $S_1$ of $S$ such that $K$ is a geometric subgroup of $\pi_1(S_1)$, i.e. it is the fundamental group of an embedded incompressible subsurface $\Sigma$ of $S_1$ with geodesic boundary.
-Since $\LL$ has no closed leaves, nor does its lift $\LL_1$ to $S_1$.
-Hence no leaf of $\LL_1$, nor a diagonal in a complementary ideal polygon, is carried by an embedded subsurface of $S_1$, in particular $\Sigma$.
+By the LERF property of surface groups \cite{scott-lerf}, there exists a finite-sheeted cover $S_1$ of $S$ such that $K$ is a geometric subgroup of $\pi_1(S_1)$, i.e.\ it is the fundamental group of an embedded incompressible subsurface $\Sigma$ of $S_1$ with geodesic boundary $\alpha_1$.
+Let $\LL_1$ be the lift of $\LL_0$ to $S_1$.

+We now show that $\LL_1$ is minimal arational.
+Since $\LL_0$ is arational, and leaves of $\LL_1$ are lifts of leaves of $\LL_0$, arationality of $\LL_1$ follows.
+Let $l$ be any leaf of $\LL_1$ and $\overline{l}$ be the closure of $l$ in $\LL_1$.
+Note that there are no diagonal leaves in $\LL_1$ as such a leaf would have to come from a diagonal leaf in $\LL_0$.
+If $\overline{l} \neq \LL_1$, then $\LL_1$ is not minimal and must contain a closed leaf $l'$.
+Since we have already shown that $\LL_1$ is arational, this is a contradiction.
+Hence, all leaves of $\LL_1$ are dense in $\LL_1$, i.e.\ $\LL_1$ is minimal as well.

+In fact, any diagonal in a complementary ideal polygon of $\LL_1$ is forward asymptotic to a leaf of $\LL_1$ and is therefore also dense in $\LL_1$; in particular it intersects $\alpha_1$.
+Hence no leaf of $\LL_1$, nor a diagonal in a complementary ideal polygon, is carried by $\Sigma$.
 The result follows. \end{proof}